syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 * List box field
 * Button field

-The following code example illustrates how to add [ComplexScript](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfTextBoxField.html#Syncfusion_Pdf_Interactive_PdfTextBoxField_ComplexScript) support for all the supported fields in PDF document.
+The following code example illustrates how to add complex script support for all the supported fields in PDF document.

 {% tabs %}